Townsville District Rugby League

-The Townsville District Rugby League (TDRL) is a rugby league football competition in Townsville, Queensland, Australia.
+The Rugby League Townsville & District Ltd (RLTD) is a rugby league football competition in Townsville, Queensland, Australia.
 The competition is run under the Queensland Rugby League, and features nine clubs, who contest a Premiership season across four senior men's and one senior women's grade from April until August.

 Representative Team

 The local representative team in the Queensland Cup is the Townsville Blackhawks, who play at Jack Manski Oval.
 Junior squads are nicknamed the Townsville Stingers, which was also the name of the former representative team in the Queensland Cup.
 RLTD selects representative teams to compete in the yearly Foley Shield and Mal Meninga Cup (Under 19's) state league as the Townsville Stingers/Townsville Blackhawks.

 Senior Clubs

-The Townsville & District Rugby League runs an eight club senior competition comprising four men's grades:
+The Rugby League Townsville & District Ltd runs an eight club senior competition comprising four grades: